CybOXProject/cyboxproject.github.io/documentation/use-cases/index.md

 Flexible extension mechanisms are incorporated into CybOX to support this sort of use by use case domain-specific standards and solutions.

-The following table lists a sampling of some of the current use cases targeted by CybOX and some of the primary CybOX-leveraging use case domain-specific standards and solutions available for each use case.
+The following table lists a sampling of some of the current use cases targeted by CybOX, and some of the primary CybOX-leveraging use case domain-specific standards and solutions available for each use case.

 |Supported Use Case|Relevant Process|Domain Specific Standard|
 |------------------|----------------|------------------------|